Understanding Insulin Resistance

 Eating vegetables will help lower cravings.

 Increase vitamin B1 not from a pill but from nutritional yeast which will greatly assist with lower insulin.
-When you consuming a bunch of sugar you’re a dumping B1 and other nutrition out of your body in your urine.
+When you consume a bunch of sugar, you’re dumping B1 and other nutrition out of your body in your urine.

-Consume protein because it is a nutrient especially for breakfast if you don’t your blood sugars will be off by the end of the day.
+Consume protein especially for breakfast because it is a nutrient.
+If you don’t, your blood sugar level will be off by the end of the day.